Schools Robot Mascot Competition

-2017 is the Heriot-Watt University Year of Robotics and to celebrate we launched a competition for primary schools across Edinburgh and the Lothians to design our mascot!
+As part of our Year of Robotics, we launched a competition for primary schools across Edinburgh and the Lothians to design our mascot.

-Ten-year-old Katy Ashworth (pictured below) from St Margaret's Primary School near Edinburgh won the competition for school pupils which attracted an overwhelming 1,184 competitors from 41 schools across Edinburgh and the Lothians.
+Ten-year-old Katy Ashworth from St Margaret's Primary School near Edinburgh won the competition for school pupils which attracted an overwhelming 1,184 competitors from 41 schools across Edinburgh and the Lothians.

 Katy designed ‘Watt Bot', a blue humanoid-robot with switches for arms, window-screen wipers for eyebrows and Heriot-Watt University's logo engraved on its chest.

-Katy's design will now be used as the official mascot for the University's Year of Robotics initiative and has been created using a 3D printer.
+Katy's design was used as the official mascot for the University's Year of Robotics initiative and has been created using a 3D printer.

 Katy said: “I could not believe it when they told me my ‘Watt Bot' had won, I'm so excited.
 I tried to make it look quite funny by giving it different sized eyeballs and moving eyebrows.
 I think that's why the judges probably liked it the most.”

-The University is running a calendar of events throughout the year spanning schools, the public, academia, industry collaborators, funders and policy makers.
+Throughout 2017, Heriot-Watt University showcased its contribution to the development of Robotics and Artificial Intelligence (AI) for future generations.
+The calendar of events throughout the year spanned schools, the public, academia, industry collaborators, funders and policy makers.

 Dr Theo Lim, from Heriot-Watt University, and Rossie Stone, from Dekko Comics, judged the mascot entries based on functionality, originality, imagination and effort.